 The shawlette’s name, Diantha, is of Greek origin meaning ‘heavenly flower’.

-The shawlette is worked from the bottom edge in one piece starting with the lace and is shaped into a crescent with simple stockinette short rows.
+The shawlette is worked from the bottom edge in one piece starting with the lace and is shaped into a crescent with simple stockinette short rows (no wraps).
 The lace panel, the short rows and the bind off include nupps and beads for texture; these can be worked in any combination or omitted altogether.

 Three size options: